MLBZ521/Windows.Admin/Software/README.md

 In this repository are various scripts that I have written to maintain Windows Software.
 Most are written for use in a GPO.

+#### config_FirefoxPermissions.ps1 ####

+Description:  This script uses sqlite3.exe (CLI utility) to check and add exceptions or permissions to allow a specified website to run Java and Flash plug-ins.

 #### install_DellBIOSConfig.ps1 ####

 Description:  This script installs a customized BIOS Configuration file for Dell Systems.